 {\it Dust attenuation law:} Attenuation by dust is a key ingredient for a proper interpretation of galaxy colours.
-We assume a common attenuation law for the four codes.
-Model spectra are attenuated by a factor formally expressed as $e^{-q_{\lambda} \tau_V}$, where $\tau_V$ is the dust attenuation parameter in the $V$ band and $q_\lambda \equiv \tau_\lambda / \tau_V$ denotes the reddening law.
-For the present work we chose the attenuation law proposed by \citet{calzetti2000}, which we added as a unique foreground screen with a fixed ratio of $R_V=3.1$ (average value for the Milky Way).
+We assumed a common attenuation law for all four codes.
+Model spectra were attenuated by a factor formally expressed as $e^{-q_{\lambda} \tau_V}$, where $\tau_V$ is the dust attenuation parameter in the $V$ band and $q_\lambda \equiv \tau_\lambda / \tau_V$ denotes the reddening law.
+For the present work we chose the attenuation law proposed by \citet{calzetti2000}, which we added as a unique foreground screen with a fixed ratio of $R_V=3.1$ (the average value for the Milky Way).

-{\it Emission lines:} The presence of emission lines from either young star forming regions or an active galactic nucleus (AGN) component may strongly increase the flux in certain \jp\ bands.
-Since emission lines are not included in SSP models, the narrow-bands affected by strong emission lines (mainly H$\alpha$; H$\beta$; [NII]$\lambda$ 6584, 6548; [OIII]$\lambda$ 5007, 4959; and [OII]$\lambda$3727) are removed from the analysis at the redshift of each galaxy to ensure that the stellar population properties reported by the four codes come exclusively from the stellar continuum.
+{\it Emission lines:} The presence of emission lines from either young star-forming regions or an active galactic nucleus (AGN) component may strongly increase the flux in certain \jp\ bands.
+Since emission lines are not included in SSP models, the NBs affected by strong emission lines (mainly H$\alpha$; H$\beta$; [NII]$\lambda$ 6584, 6548; [OIII]$\lambda$ 5007, 4959; and [OII]$\lambda$3727) were removed from the analysis at the redshift of each galaxy to ensure that the stellar population properties reported by the four codes came exclusively from the stellar continuum.

-{\it Maximum age of the stellar population and redshift:} In the non-parametric codes, the age-span of the simple stellar population (SSP) base used to fit a given galaxy SED is truncated at $t_\mathrm{max}$, the age of the Universe at the galaxy redshift.
-In \baysea, the look-backtime for the onset of star formation is limited to $0.99 \times t_\mathrm{max}$.
+{\it Maximum age of the stellar population and redshift:} In the non-parametric codes, the age span of the SSP base used to fit a given galaxy SED is truncated at $t_\mathrm{max}$, the age of the Universe at the galaxy redshift.
+In \baysea, the lookback time for the onset of star formation is limited to $0.99 \times t_\mathrm{max}$.
 The redshift of each galaxy is fixed to the mode of the \photoz\ value provided in the \mjp\ catalogues (Hern\'an-Caballero et al.~2020, in preparation).